jasmith79/ui-components-lite/README.md

 A set of fairly lightweight UI WebComponents.

-## **NOTE**:

-API is in flux.
-I will remove this warning until it stabilizes but right now caveat emptor.

 ### Goals

 * Use the platform.
 Everything must be standards-based with broad pledged support from all major browser vendors (meaning no HTML imports, CSS `@apply`, or extending built-in elements).